anvilproject/anvil-portal/content/ncpi/working-groups/working-groups.md

  As knowledge is gained, we anticipate needing to reevaluate the objectives of this working group.

-## NIH CIT Researcher Auth Service Project

-<hero small>In parallel with the NCPI effort, the NIH CIT is working to create one unified Researcher Auth Service (RAS) that will streamline access to multiple NIH data resources.  </hero>

-Currently the NCPI participating platforms use different methods for authentication and managing approvals to controlled access data, and this is one of the major roadblocks to interoperability.

-**Project Lead**
-- Rebecca Rosen (NIMH)

 ## Outreach and Training Working Group